 Arts in Education.
 For more than a dozen years in the past, AARCH offered school programs in various regional public schools.
 The longest running of these programs was as part of an innovative program in the Plattsburgh City School District.

 Conferences.
 AARCH periodically offers a conference on some topic of regional interest.
 These have included:

 Adirondack Fire Towers: Past, Present and Future (2004)

 New York State Barn Coalition Conference at Silver Bay (2001)

 Publications.
-AARCH has published two books, Santanoni: From Japanese Temple to Life at an Adirondack Great Camp by Rob Engel, Howie Kirschenbaum, and Paul Malo.
-And, Adirondack Churches: Their Design and Building by Sally Svenson.
-AARCH publishes a yearly Newsletter, a monthly digital E-Newsletter, and the new blog, The AARCHer.
+AARCH has published several books, including Richard Longstreth’s A Guide to Architecture in the Adirondacks, Santanoni: From Japanese Temple to Life at an Adirondack Great Camp by Rob Engel, Howie Kirschenbaum, and Paul Malo, and Sally Svenson’s Adirondack Churches: Their Design and Building.
+AARCH publishes a yearly Newsletter, a monthly digital E-Newsletter, and our blog, The AARCHer.
 Additional project contributions have included Places of the Spirit with the Lake Placid Institute, and Adirondack Style by F-stop Fitzgerald.